maxthunberg/ask-max/DEPLOYMENT.md

 ### 1. Update Knowledge Base

-- [ ] Replace placeholder content in `/knowledge/` files with real information
+- [ ] Edit `/supabase/functions/server/knowledge-data.ts` with real information
-- [ ] Add Max's actual bio, case studies, and principles
+- [ ] Add Max's actual bio, case studies, and principles to the `KNOWLEDGE_BASE` array
-- [ ] Review each file for accuracy and clarity
+- [ ] Review each entry for accuracy and clarity
 - [ ] Remove any "placeholder" or "Note: This is a placeholder" text

 ### 2. Configure Environment Variables